How to Preserve Shelf-Stable Lemon or Lime Juice

 4. I prefer to strain out the pulp using a sterilised sieve.
 This helps reduce bitterness over time and gives a smoother result.
 I’m not pedantic about it, just a simple sieve and pour does the trick to remove the bulk of the pulp.

 5. Gently heat the strained juice in a saucepan (or microwave) until hot but not boiling.
-This helps prevent the risk of thermal shock when filling hot jars with hot liquid.
+Heating the juice before filling helps maintain an even temperature between the hot jars and the liquid, reducing the chance of jar breakage and improving the canning process.

 6. Using a ladle or funnel, pour the hot juice into your hot jars, leaving about 1 cm of headspace.
 Wipe the rims clean with a cloth, place the lids on, and tighten just until fingertip-tight.

 7. Lower the jars into the boiling water bath, ensuring they’re fully submerged.
-Process for 15 minutes, then carefully lift them out and place on a towel to cool.
+Process for 10-15 minutes (for small jars), then carefully lift them out and place on a towel to cool.
 You’ll hear the satisfying pop of lids sealing as they cool down…always a good sign!

 Julie Legg - Rediscover